Olusoga/social-media-api/README.md

 ### Notifications

-- **Real-time Notifications**: Users receive notifications for mentions, likes, and comments using websockets or push notifications.
+- **Real-time Notifications**: Users receive notifications for mentions, likes, and comments using websockets.

 ## Technical Specifications